jmanfredi/donation-analytics/README.md

 *

 ##Run Instructions
-After installing Python3 and Numpy,
+After installing Python3 and Numpy, edit the provided input/percentile.txt file with the desired percent value.
+Then, execute the run.sh script with the following three arguments:
+*The input file path for the percentile input
+*The input file path for the FEC data
+*The output file path